Xayn Launches Web Search As It Should Be: Convenient, Controllable, and Private

 - Intuitive Interface: Xayn’s interface is designed to make your life easier, including details such as a one-hand control and zero-click search for effortless interaction with the app.

-- Your Collections: You can collect, store, and sort through your favorite web content so that you won’t lose any information.
+- Your Collections: You can collect, store, and sort through your favourite web content so that you won’t lose any information.

 - Your Home Screen: Your home screen is your own personal feed of the entire web, determined by you, and curated for you exclusively by Xayn.
 You stay in full control and get continuously inspired by the variety of the web.